aleutcss/generic.shared/README.md

 # Shared

-The aleutcss `shared` module contains several high-level rulesets which apply a consistent, shared declaration (typically `margin`s) across a number of elements.
+The aleutcss `shared` module contains several high-level rulesets which apply a consistent, shared `margin`s across a number of elements.
+**Important: Be aware that this adds spacing back to a lot of elements that are reset on generic.reset.
+You might not need to import both.**

-Install using npm:
+## Install using npm:

     $ npm install --save-dev aleut-shared